-- 1. In line with the general principles of the CoBE, PETRONAS is committed to uphold the highest standard of ethics and integrity in all aspects of its procurement activities. - 2.
-PETRONAS OPUs should avoid dealing with any contractors or suppliers known or reasonably suspected of corrupt practices or known or reasonably suspected to pay bribes. - 3.
-PETRONAS OPUs must ensure that all procurement activities are in line with the procurement policies and procedures that are applicable in your jurisdiction, which include: - Due diligence of contractors and suppliers are undertaken before they are registered/licensed with PETRONAS. - Contractors and Suppliers are made aware of and understand the CoBE and that they will comply accordingly. - All commercial contracts and Invitations to Bid (ITBs) incorporate the provisions relating to business conduct, conflict of interest and fighting corruption and unethical practices. - In Malaysia, the General Terms and Conditions of License for contractors incorporate the provisions relating to business conduct, conflict of interest and fighting corruption and unethical practices. - All commercial contracts with major contractors and suppliers to incorporate a provision where PETRONAS retains the right to audit third party compliance with the CoBE and PETRONAS ABC Manual provisions.
+In line with the general principles of the CoBE, PETRONAS is committed to uphold the highest standard of ethics and integrity in all aspects of its procurement activities.

+PETRONAS OPUs should avoid dealing with any contractors or suppliers known or reasonably suspected of corrupt practices or known or reasonably suspected to pay bribes.

+PETRONAS OPUs must ensure that all procurement activities are in line with the procurement policies and procedures that are applicable in your jurisdiction, which include:

+- Due diligence of contractors and suppliers are undertaken before they are registered/ licensed with PETRONAS. - Contractors and Suppliers are made aware of and understand the CoBE and that they will comply accordingly. - All commercial contracts and invitations to bid (ITBs) incorporate the provisions relating to business conduct, conflict of interest and fighting corruption and unethical practices. - In Malaysia, the General Terms and Conditions of License for contractors incorporate the provisions relating to business conduct, conflict of interest and fighting corruption and unethical practices. - All commercial contracts with major contractors and suppliers to incorporate a provision where PETRONAS retains the right to audit third party compliance with the CoBE and PETRONAS ABC provisions.

-- 4. PETRONAS OPUs must conduct due diligence on prospective contractors and suppliers to confirm whether or not these external parties have in place anti-bribery programmes and that they will not engage in any improper practices. - 5.
+PETRONAS OPUs must conduct due diligence on prospective contractors and suppliers to confirm whether or not these external parties have in place anti-bribery programmes and that they will not engage in any improper practices.

 Screening should be conducted on the company, its directors and top management and this can be done through the due diligence process and procedures as established in your jurisdiction.
-The scope and extent of the due diligence required will vary depending upon the circumstances of each proposed transaction. - 6.
+The scope and extent of the due diligence required will vary depending upon the circumstances of each proposed transaction.

 PETRONAS OPUs should also monitor significant contractors and suppliers as part of their regular review of the performance of the third party.
-PETRONAS has the right to terminate their services in the event that these third party pay bribes or act in a manner which is inconsistent with the CoBE and ABC Manual. - 7.
+PETRONAS has the right to terminate their services in the event that these third party pay bribes or act in a manner which is inconsistent with the CoBE and ABC Manual.

 If any red flags are raised, these issues must be resolved.
-If it is not possible then the company must be barred from being on the list of registered or licensed contractors/ suppliers and/or disqualified from participating in any PETRONAS tender exercise.
-For further guidance on the implementation of the ABC Manual and the due diligence process applicable to contractors and suppliers as set out under PETRONAS Third Party Risk Management, please consult your respective Procurement and Legal Department.
+If it is not possible then the company must be barred from being on the list of registered or licensed contractors / suppliers and/or disqualified from participating in any PETRONAS tender exercise.
+For further guidance on the implementation of the PETRONAS ABC Manual and the due diligence checklist for contractors and suppliers, employees should consult their respective Procurement or Legal Department.